RohitShah1706/Vercel-Clone-V1/README.md

 Address:  43.205.119.247
 ```

-3. Update Nginx Configurations to setup a reverse proxy & redirect our application toi port 3000 (for this example).
+3. Update Nginx Configurations to setup a reverse proxy & redirect our application to port 3000 (for this example).
 Edit the file at `/etc/nginx/sites-available/default`

 ```nginx
 server {